go-aah/docs/authentication.md

 <p>Security best practice is to give generic login failure messages to users because you do not want to aid an attacker trying to break into your system.</p>
 </div>

-## How to check Subject is Authenticated in view/template
+## How to: Check Subject is Authenticated in view/template

 aah provides function `isauthenticated` to check whether subject is authenticated or not.